Phoenician–Punic literature

-Phoenician–Punic literature refers to the literature written in Phoenician, the language of the ancient civilization of Phoenicia, or in the Punic language that developed from Phoenician and was used in Ancient Carthage.
-It is surrounded by an aura of mystery due to the few preserved remains.
-All that is left is a series of inscriptions, few of which are of a purely literary nature (e.g. historical tales, poems, etc.), coins, fragments of Sanchuniathon's History and Mago's Treaty, the Greek translation of the voyage of Hanno the Navigator and the Poenulus by Plautus.
+Phoenician–Punic literature is literature written in Phoenician, the language of the ancient civilization of Phoenicia, or in the Punic language that developed from Phoenician and was used in Ancient Carthage.
+Its nature and extent are extremely uncertain because there is very little direct evidence.
+Phoenician and Punic text survives only in inscriptions, of which very few can be interpreted as literary; on coins; and via Greek and Latin sources, such as the fragments of Sanchuniathon's History and Mago's agricultural treatise, the Greek translation of the voyage of Hanno the Navigator, and a few lines in the Poenulus by Plautus.

-However, it is a proven fact that both Phoenicia and Carthage had extensive libraries and that Phoenicians had a rich literary production inherited from their Canaanite past, of which works by Philo of Byblos and Menander of Ephesus are only a small part.
+This limited evidence has led some scholars to argue that there was not a substantial literary tradition in Phoenician or Punic.
+However, Greek and Roman writings suggest that both Phoenicia and Carthage had extensive libraries and produced literature, including the Phoenician sources used by Greek and Latin writers like Philo of Byblos and Menander of Ephesus.